 Part of what goes into determining your auto insurance rate is the likelihood of your vehicle being stolen.
 Some vehicles are simply more attractive to thieves.
 Is your vehicle a target?
 Chances are it is, if you drive a Ford pickup truck.

-Every year the Insurance Bureau of Canada releases their list of Canada’s most stolen vehicles and this year seven out of the top 10 are built Ford tough:
+Every year the Insurance Bureau of Canada releases their list of Canada’s most stolen vehicles and this year eight out of the top 10 are built Ford tough:

 - 2007 Ford F-350 Super Duty 4WD Pickup